robertmartin8/ReasonableDeviations/_posts/2017-07-16-gamma-intuition-2.md

 As we saw in the previous post, in order to end up with a factorial, we will have to repeatedly differentiate something like $x^n$.
 As such, I am going to let $f(t) = t^n$.
 This is because $f(t)$ is always differentiated in the IBP formula.

 We also need to choose a $g(t)$, which will be always be integrated.
 I will choose the exponential function because it stays the same and makes everything easier.
-Maybe you think that I'm just choosing it because I know for a fact that the gamma function includes an exponential, but even if you think so, I urge you to read on as this doesn't affect the intuition behind the gamma function – it just changes makes this post an *explanation* instead of a *derivation*.
+Maybe you think that I'm just choosing it because I know for a fact that the gamma function includes an exponential, but even if you think so, I urge you to read on as this doesn't affect the intuition behind the gamma function – it just makes this post an *explanation* instead of a *derivation*.

 <br/>
 ## A shortcut for repeated IBP